-Subject to exceptions in accordance with state law and district procedures, other volunteers will be subject to a state criminal history background check, and the volunteer must pay all costs for the background check.
+The district does require state criminal history background checks for all volunteers and the volunteer must pay all costs for the background check.

 Voter Registration (Secondary Grade Levels Only)

 A student who is eligible to vote in any local, state, or federal election may obtain a voter registration application at the main campus office.